frederic-mahe/stampa/README.md

 ### References ###

 Reference datasets need to be cut using the same primers than the one used to produce the amplicons.
-For eucaryotes, the website [PR2](http://ssu-rrna.org/) provides datasets trimmed using primer pairs for popular marker regions (rRNA 18S V4 and rRNA 18S V9).
-The reference sequences should be formatted as such:
+The reference sequences should be formatted as such ">accession[space]taxonomy":

 ```
 >AM490275.1.2082_U Eukaryota|Opisthokonta|Metazoa|Arthropoda|Crustacea|Branchiopoda|Bosmina|Bosmina+longirostris